pragyaseth/OutOfBandMFA/README.md

 From another terminal window, install vue-cli, bootstrap and Okta SDK

-> npm install bootstrap-vue bootstrap @okta/okta-vue vue-cli -g
+> npm install bootstrap-vue bootstrap @okta/okta-vue vue-cli

 Go to the file src/components/DisplayUser.vue and update image src path to point to the server location for the logo.